4th Quebec Legislature: Party standings

 The 1878 election returned a hung parliament.
 Neither party initially had a majority in the Legislative Assembly.
 The Conservatives had one seat more than the Liberals, but there were also two independent Conservatives.
 With their support, Premier Joly de Lotbinière was initially able to stay in office.

 Members of the Legislative Assembly

 The following candidates were elected to the Legislative Assembly in the 1878 election.
 The Premiers of Quebec are indicated by Bold italics.
 The Speaker of the Legislative Assembly is indicated by small caps.
 Cabinet Ministers are indicated by Italics.

-Reasons for Vacancies

 By-elections

 There were fourteen by-elections during the term of the Fourth Legislature.
 Premier of Quebec is indicated by bold italics.
 Cabinet ministers are indicated by italics.

 Legislative Council

 Party standings

 The Conservatives had a strong majority in the Legislative Council throughout the Fourth Legislature.

 Members during the Fourth Legislature

 The Speakers of the Legislative Council are indicated by small caps.
 Cabinet members are indicated by italics.

 Vacancies of less than one month are not shown.